KifoPL/kifo-clanker/docs/commandList.md

 # List of context menus (used with <kbd>Right-Click</kbd>):
 ## MESSAGE *(right-click on `message` to use)*

+### detect language
+This command allows you to detect message language.
+- Required user permissions: `USE_APPLICATION_COMMANDS`

 ### save
 Sends a copy of the message in DM (with attachments).
 - Required user permissions: `USE_APPLICATION_COMMANDS`